-If you’re a frequent traveler and foodie, you’ll love all the benefits that come with the Chase Sapphire Reserve.
-Learn more in our Chase Sapphire Reserve benefits guide.
+If you’re a frequent traveler and a foodie, you’ll love all the benefits that come with the Chase Sapphire Reserve.

 If you’re looking to get the most value possible out of your credit card and you spend a lot on food and travel, then it’s hard to beat the Chase Sapphire Reserve card.
 The biggest drawback of this luxury travel card is the price: $550 per year, which isn’t cheap.

-However, if you know how to use the benefits that come with this card, you can easily recoup the cost of the annual fee, and then some.
-We’ll show you how to can do it in this Chase Sapphire Reserve benefits guide.
+However, if you know how to use the benefits that come with this card, you can easily recoup the cost of the annual fee and then some.
+We’ll show you how you can do that in this Chase Sapphire Reserve benefits guide.

 The Chase Sapphire Reserve at a glance

 Like many cards in its class, the Chase Sapphire Reserve card is geared more toward cardholders looking for luxury benefits and who have a credit score to match.
 You’ll need an excellent credit score (740 or higher) in order to get it.

 The card’s APR (17.74 percent to 24.74 percent variable) isn’t anything to write home about.
 However, it’s always best to avoid carrying a balance if you can, in which case the APR wouldn’t matter if you pay your full bill on time every month.
 Additionally, you won’t have to worry about any foreign transaction fees with this card, which means it’s easy to bring with you on travel abroad.